mdn/content/files/en-us/web/css/@page/index.md

 ## Examples

-The example below prints out 5 sections different sections in `landscape` size, and adds a 20% margin to each of them in the print-out.
+The example below prints out 5 different sections in `landscape` size, and adds a 20% margin to each of them in the print-out.

 HTML: